-- Live in Washington State, or live in Idaho or Oregon while employed regularly in Washington or doing business in Washington.
+- Live in Washington State, or have a place of employment or practice in Washington

 How to apply